 While mild postoperative pain is expected, pain from a bile leak often:

-Any progression of pain beyond the usual recovery pattern warrants evaluation.
+Any progression of pain beyond the usual recovery pattern warrants evaluation, especially when accompanied by stomach inflammation or digestive discomfort.

 Even a low-grade fever may indicate inflammation caused by bile irritating the abdominal cavity.
 Persistent fever suggests possible infection.